 As you may already know, VenaSeal is a treatment that involves the application of a Medical Grade ‘Superglue’ into the disease vein, that collapses and permanently seals the vein off.
-It is a quick, minimally invasive and completely painless procedure that takes approximately 15 minutes in experienced hands.
+It is a quick, minimally invasive procedure that takes approximately 15 minutes in experienced hands.

 Venaseal adhesive is a special type of medical super-glue referred to as a ‘Cyanoacrylate’.
 It is very carefully formulated in specially designed labs and has some unique properties when compared to other medical grade glues on the market.

 - When it comes into contact with blood within the vein wall, it polymerises rapidly.
 What this means is that it rapidly seals the vein shut upon application, with minimal migration.